Getting Your Home Ready to Sell in 9 Easy Steps

 8. Touch up or upgrade your home’s exterior

-Additionally, you can improve your home’s exterior by removing any objects littering your yard.
+Additionally, you can improve your home’s exterior by removing any objects cluttering your yard.
 Just like you did inside the house, survey your lawn and driveway with a critical eye, and remove outdoor eyesores, such as kids’ toys, knick-knacks, trash cans, or other items that could be distracting.
 Sweep off the porch and walkway, and clean out the gutters.
 If you have an outdoor seating or entertaining area, clean out the grill and freshen up the furniture cushions.

 Once you’ve taken care of those basics, here are a few more ambitious home exterior additions you may want to consider as you prepare to sell your home: